 Basal testing consists of purposefully skipping a meal (or two) to see if your insulin keeps your blood sugar steady or if your blood sugar significantly rises or falls out of your personal goal range.

-If it rises, you’re not getting enough basal insulin.
+As a general rule, if it rises, you’re not getting enough basal insulin.
 If it falls, you’re getting too much.

 Special precautions